ExecNet Timeline

 📆 1987–1989 – Technical Expansion

-- Multi-line support added.
+- Multi-line support added for professional access.

 - File distribution grows rapidly with thousands of network tools and utilities.

-- ExecNet joins and helps shape the Ilink Message Network, enabling message sharing across multiple BBS systems.
+- ExecNet joins and helps shape the ilink Message Network, enabling message sharing across multiple BBS systems.

 - Featured in early issues of Boardwatch Magazine, Byte, and PC World.